maratbn/microwizard/README.md

 1. Open up `src/lobsters-popularity/popularity.py`.
 This is our microservice.
 Notice that it starts a simple web server and exposes two URLs: / and /health. /health is for processing health checks and / provides the meat of the service by querying the MySQL DB used by the existing monolith for the most popular Lobsters users (as determined by karma points)

-2. In the base deployment of the Microwizard example at http://localhost:3000/popular you'll notice that no users are displayed and a string like "NO SERVICES AVAILABLE" is shown.
+2. In the base deployment of the Microwizard example at http://localhost:3000/popular you'll notice that no users are displayed and the string "NO SERVICES AVAILABLE" is shown.
 This is because no services are deployed by default.

 3. Let's deploy a service!
 Leave the popularity.py file as it is for the moment and run the following commands to launch three new lobster-popularity microservices